GlistEngine/GlistEngine/README.md

 - Glist Engine (this repo) and
 - Glist Zbin

 Glist Engine repo contains the core engine, plugins, samples to use in the development.
 Glist Zbin contains libs, includes and an preconfigured ide.
-Glist App is the repo to clone for each game.
+Glist App is the repo to clone when starting each new game project.

 ## Installation